Peter Boettke: Career

 After receiving his doctoral degree, Boettke taught at several institutions, including Oakland University, Manhattan College and New York University.
 In 1998, he returned to George Mason University as a faculty member.
 In 2004, he was named a Hayek Fellow at the London School of Economics.
 He has also been a Faculty Fellow at the Charles University/Georgetown University American Institute for Political and Economic Studies in Prague and a visiting scholar at the Hoover Institution on War, Revolution and Peace at Stanford University.
 He has also been made an affiliated member of the Philosophy Department at George Mason University and, in 2012, he was awarded a doctorate honoris causa in social sciences from Universidad Francisco Marroquín.

 In addition to his academic positions, he is vice president for research at Mercatus Center and director of the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics.
 Until 2007, Boettke held the position of director of graduate studies for the Ph.D. program in economics at George Mason.
 He is the editor of George Mason University's Review of Austrian Economics and as vice president of the Mont Pelerin Society for the 2018–2020 term.
 He was the society's president from 2016 to 2018.

-Other pursuits

-Boettke worked as a tennis instructor before pursuing his graduate degree in economics.
-After graduate school, he began coaching youth basketball and eventually coached at the high school and elite AAU level, qualifying for the AAU 16U National Championships in 2007.
-Several of his players reached college-level competition.
-In 2009, he was inducted as a coach into the local basketball Hall of Fame in Northern Virginia.

 Analytical anarchism

 Analytical anarchism is the name given by Boettke to the positive political economy of anarchism, or anarchism from the economic point of view, in the libertarian tradition of Murray Rothbard's For a New Liberty (1973) and David Friedman's The Machinery of Freedom (1973).
 Boettke claims that analytical anarchism has developed out of this tradition and is currently being pursued by economists such as Peter Leeson, Edward Stringham and Christopher Coyne.
-These professors are related to Mercatus Center and to the faculty of economics at George Mason University.